Realizations are extremely important moments in the human life.

 There are moments in life — unexpected and pivotal — that somehow change you forever.

-Even though some epiphanies can be painful in the moment, if they bring you closer to the truth of who are, then — in the long-run — they will prove enormously helpful in daily life.
+Even though some epiphanies can be painful at the moment, if they bring you closer to the truth of who you are, then — in the long run — they will prove enormously helpful in daily life.

-Realizations can save you from a 5-year mistake of going down a side trail that might lead you away from your life purpose.
+Realizations can save you from a 5-year detour – getting lost down a side trail that might lead you away from your life purpose.

 Last year, I witnessed a dear friend have an accident.

-It’s always challenging to take an experience that was mind-blowing, and then try to reduce it into words that others might understand.
-Even so, here are my 12 most-shocking realizations I had immediately following the accident.
+It’s always challenging to take a mind-blowing experience and then try to reduce it into words others might understand.
+Even so, here are the 12 most shocking realizations I had immediately following the accident.

-I realized that I absolutely adore people.
-Even with all of our wounds and fractures, our abrasive edges and acting-out, each of us, at our core, is made from the stuff of love.
+I realized that I adore people.
+Even with all of our wounds and fractures, our abrasive edges, and acting out – each of us, at our core, is made from the stuff of love.